Taiwan opens office in Guyana in push against China influence

 The U.S. embassy in Guyana said it applauded the agreement.

+Chinese Foreign Ministry spokesman Wang Wenbin said Beijing hoped Guyana would not engage in official ties with Taiwan, calling on the country to “earnestly take steps to correct their mistake”.

-Taiwan only has formal diplomatic relations with 14 countries, with Paraguay its sole remaining ally in South America.
+Taiwan only has formal diplomatic relations with 14 countries, including four Caribbean nations.

 The United States has been angered by China slowly taking away Taiwan’s support in the region.